DAILY MASS

 Come away to a quiet place.
 We require at least 2 people praying with Our Lord at all times in the Church.
 Please help us fill every hour!
 We are inviting people to commit to come and pray for specific hours, starting at the top of each hour.
 However, anyone is welcome to come at anytime during the 40 Hours, even just to pop in and pray for a short time.
 Share this opportunity to pray with your friends and family.
 If this is a new devotion for you and you have questions about how to spend your time in Adoration, we'll have some suggested readings, prayers, and reflections available to you.
 However, feel free to email Meaghan Turner with any questions you have turnerm@lumenchristiparish.org

 If you are unable to keep your holy hour, please let us know as soon as possible so that we can make sure that Our Lord is not left alone.
-Reminders & details about your Holy Hour will be sent the week of March 20th.
+Reminders & details about your Holy Hour will be sent earlier in the week.

 Click here to sign up to be an Adorer!